jeremychauvet/showroom-aws-developer/README.md

-# template-showroom
+# aws-developer-showroom

-This repository is a template to quickly start new showroom projects.
+This repository is a showroom to demonstrate how AWS can solve developements issues, with services like Lambda, SQS, DynamoDB or Api Gateway.

 ## Automation status